MaibornWolff/mqtt-kafka-forwarding-service/README.md

 Enabling the payload wrapping does not have any measurable impact on performance.
 Also HiveMQ is not the bottleneck, using QoS 1 the benchmark tool is able to publish about 9000 msg/s to the broker, so way more than the forwarding-service can process.
 Measuring the performance for QoS 0 was hard as at higher message rates messages get dropped (this is allowed in the specification and can happen in the broker or in the libraries on either the publisher or subscriber side due to overload).
 As such the provided number is one where no message drops happened.
 In some measurements about 10000 msg/s were possible without suffering losses, going higher increases the risk of dropped messages exponentially.

 We also created a Python implementation of the forwarding service (sourcecode not included in this repository) to compare performance and because python is more common in the company than Rust.
 We implemented two variants, one using the [confluent-kafka-python library](https://github.com/confluentinc/confluent-kafka-python) and one using the [kafka-python library](https://github.com/dpkp/kafka-python).
 At first glance the confluent library showed good peak performance of about 1200 msg/s for QoS 1.
-But when running the benchmark with more messages or severl times then quite quickly the message rate drops significantly to about 300 msg/s.
+But when running the benchmark with more messages or several times then quite quickly the message rate drops significantly to about 300 msg/s.
 A flamegraph analysis showed that most of the time is spent in kafka library code (communicating with and waiting for the broker), so we assume the performance drop is due to some behaviour of the library.
 Switching out the confluent library with the third-pary kafka-python library gives a stable performance but slower than the confluent library peak performance.

 | QoS | confluent peak rate | confluent avg rate | kafka-python avg rate |
 |-----|---------------------|--------------------|-----------------------|